 Authors must state the status of data availability in their manuscript.
 The following are examples of suitable descriptions.

-- Data are available in a repository (a DOI).
+- Data are available in a repository (with a DOI).

-- Data are available in a repository (a unique identifier other than a DOI).
+- Data are available in a repository (with a unique identifier other than a DOI).

 - All data are incorporated into the article and its online supplementary material.

 - Data derived from a source in the public domain (with link).

 - There are no new data associated with this article.